-BNL is located near the geographical center of Suffolk County, Long Island, New York.
-The Laboratory's 5,265acre site is located in Brookhaven Township, approximately 60 miles east of New York City.
+The Laboratory's 5,265-acre site is located in Brookhaven Township, approximately 60 miles east of New York City; BNL is located near the geographical center of Suffolk County, Long Island, New York.
 Nearly one-third of the approximately 1.49 million people who reside in Suffolk County live in Brookhaven Township, the largest township (both in area and population) in Suffolk County.

 BNL is one of the five largest high-technology employers on Long Island, with approximately 3,000 employees that include scientists, engineers, technicians, and administrative personnel.
 More than 75 percent of BNL employees live and shop in Suffolk County.
 In addition, the Laboratory annually hosts an estimated 4,000 visiting scientists, more than 30 percent of whom are from New York State universities and businesses.
 The visiting scientists and sometimes their families, as well as visiting students, reside in apartments and dormitories on site or in nearby communities.

 BNL strengthens Long Island's position as a center of innovation in energy, the life sciences, and other fields crucial to the growth of New York State's economy.
-With a budget of over \$691 million, the Laboratory has a significant economic impact on New York State.
+With a budget of over \$696 million, the Laboratory has a significant economic impact on New York State.